© 2023 Canadian Malnutrition Task Force

 |Diet Clerk/ Technician||CNST form used when diets, preferences and other pertinent information collected from patients.||Diet clerk/technician leaves paper CNST in RD mailbox.
 Tracks risk on patient spreadsheet.|

 Remember: the goal is to have all admitted/transferred patients screened, and where necessary, their nutritional status is assessed using the subjective global assessment (SGA).
-Anyone who is trained, particularly the registered dietitian (RD) or a diet technician (DT), can do SGA to diagnose malnutrition.
+Anyone who is trained, particularly the registered dietitian (RD), can do SGA to diagnose malnutrition.

 Comparison of nutrition screening tools